th533/Falling-Paper/readme.txt

 Toby Howison, Josie Hughes and Fumiya Iida
 University of Cambridge

 This code accompanies our project on the automatic investigation of the falling paper problem (1).
-It contains a limited dataset and code for processing videos, extracting 3D trajectories and classifying behaviours.
+It contains a dataset and code for processing videos, extracting 3D trajectories and classifying behaviours.

 To run the video processing use
 To classify behaviours use classifyAllData.m